sisso/rust-mud/docs/space.md

 - hire a crew
 - land and fly around
 - as factorio, everything that player do need to be automatized

+## Ship components

+- each room can have attached ship components
+  - storage
+  - miner container
+  - hatch

+- cockpit
+  - to be ablet to control the ship you need to be in cocklpit
+  - big ships would require multiple controls and require crew
+    - how to run skeleton craw?

+## Working

+### Mining asteroids

+- prob
+- drill

+### Salvaging

+- detect debrirs
+- salvage

+### Landing mining

+- scan plannet for mining landing zone
+- land
+- drop auto mine

+### Landing hunt

+- scan

+### Combat

+### Gas harvesting

 ## Orbit travel stage